- Financial Aid Stipends

-Standard 1: Grade Point Average (Qualitative Measure)
+Grade Point Average (Qualitative Measure)

 Pace of Completion (Quantitative Measure)

 SAP Policy Notification

 Students are notified of the SAP policy in the CSU catalog, website and during the initial financial aid application process.
 All periods of enrollment at CSU are calculated in SAP, including periods of enrollment during which a student did not receive financial aid.
-Cumulative GPAs are calculated using grades earned at CSU.

 Change of Program